rsairu/hello-world/chickens/chickens.md

 Chickens can cohabitate with rabbits or ducks.
 Note that chicken and duck habitats are somewhat distinct.

 Chickens can overheat easily (they are birds).
+They require access to fresh water.

 Attract mice and rats, which chickens will eat, but shouldn’t; you need a rodent predator or control mechanism.

 Chickens can develop eye problems from pests (diatomaceous earth can aide).

+Chickens produce (a lot) of (non-pungent) biowaste that must be cleaned out.
+It is compostable.

 ## Eggs